Tax advantage: Investments in partnerships

-Additionally, investments in partnerships and Limited Liability Companies also have tax advantages.
+Additionally, investments in partnerships and limited liability companies (LLCs) also have tax advantages.
 For individual owners of businesses, the LLC is taxed as a sole proprietorship.
 This means that the entity is not taxed, but the income earned by the entity is taxed to the owner.
 The LLC has important tax advantages, such as the owners profits potentially being taxed at the owners lower marginal tax bracket.
 Furthermore, losses can offset the sole proprietor's non-business income.
 If there are multiple owners of a Limited Liability Company, there is also tax advantages associated with it.
 They can choose to be taxed as a partnership, but they can also decide to be taxed as a corporate-entity.
 Partnerships are not taxed, but corporations are.
 For LLCs taxed as partnerships the income is taxed to the partners.
 For a corporation or an LLC taxed like a corporation, the entity is subject to tax and dividends on after tax income are also taxed to the shareholders of the corporation or the members of the LLC.